forefireAPI/forefire/README.md

 ### 2. From Source (using install script)

+Alternatively, build from source using the provided script.

 ```bash
 # Prerequisites:
 # You need a C++ compiler, CMake, Make, and libraries like NetCDF.